Board of Trustees

 Chief Executive Officer

-Gary was hired in 2016 to lead the Foundation after an 18-year tenure at El Pomar Foundation, a $550 million private foundation.
+Gary was hired in 2016 to lead the Foundation after an 18-year tenure at El Pomar Foundation, a Colorado Springs private foundation.
 With extensive knowledge and experience in the field of philanthropy and the local community, Gary brings a passion for leadership and impact to PPCF.
-Gary is also involved with several statewide and civic organizations, serving as President of the Colorado State Board of Land Commissioners and on the boards of the Colorado Springs Downtown Partnership, and the Broadmoor World Arena.
-Gary earned his undergraduate degree in Sociology with a Political Science focus from Yale University and an MBA from the Daniels College of Business at the University of Denver.
+Gary has served in leadership roles with several statewide and civic organizations, including the Colorado State Board of Land Commissioners, Colorado Parks & Wildlife, Colorado Springs Downtown Partnership, the Broadmoor World Arena, and Colorado Springs Youth Sports, Inc. Gary earned his undergraduate degree in Sociology with a Political Science focus from Yale University and an MBA from the Daniels College of Business at the University of Denver.

 Leslie Sabin, CPA